ONSdigital/monthly-business-survey-results/.github/pull_request_template.md

 This pull request meets the following requirements:

+## Creator Checklist

-- [ ] installable with all dependencies recorded
+- [ ] Installable with all dependencies recorded
-- [ ] runs without error
+- [ ] Runs without error
-- [ ] follows PEP8 and project specific conventions
+- [ ] Follows PEP8 and project-specific conventions
-- [ ] appropriate use of comments, for example no descriptive comments
+- [ ] Appropriate use of comments, for example, no descriptive comments
-- [ ] functions documented using Numpy style docstings
+- [ ] Functions documented using Numpy style docstrings
-- [ ] assumptions and decisions log considered and updated if appropriate
+- [ ] Assumptions and decisions log considered and updated if appropriate
-- [ ] unit tests have been updated to cover essential functionality for a reasonable range of inputs and conditions
+- [ ] Unit tests have been updated to cover essential functionality for a reasonable range of inputs and conditions
-- [ ] other forms of testing such as end-to-end and user-interface testing have been considered and updated as required
+- [ ] Other forms of testing such as end-to-end and user-interface testing have been considered and updated as required
-- [ ] tests suite passes (locally as a minimum)
-- [ ] peer reviewed with review recorded

 If you feel some of these conditions do not apply for this pull request, please add a comment to explain why.

+## Reviewer Checklist

+- [ ] Test suite passes (locally as a minimum)
+- [ ] Peer reviewed with review recorded

+# Additional Information

+Please provide any additional information or context that would help the reviewer understand the changes in this pull request.

+# Related Issues

+Link any related issues or pull requests here.